npmitchell/dynamicAtlas/docs/docs/source/index.rst

 You can instantiate the map using the ``lookup`` method of dynamicAtlas:

 .. code-block:: matlab

     mapWT = da.lookup('WT') ;

 Now mapWT has methods:

 .. code-block:: matlab

     methods(mapWT)

 To find embryos with a Runt stain, you can say:

 .. code-block:: matlab

     runts = findGenotypeLabel('WT', 'Runt')

 Alternatively, we can take a peek within the lookup map of da to get all Runt labels, regardless of genotype:

 .. code-block:: matlab

     runts = mapWT.findLabel('Runt')

 or even index the map stored in da's lookup map:

 .. code-block:: matlab

     runts = mapWT.map('Runt')

-To find embryos with a t=10 +/- 2 min
+To find all embryos with a t=10 +/- 2 min

 .. code-block:: matlab

     snaps = mapWT.findTime(10, 2)

-To find Runt stains with a t=10 +/- 2 min
+To find Runt-labeled embryos with a t=10 +/- 2 min

 .. code-block:: matlab

     runtsnaps = mapWT.findLabelTime('Runt', 10, 2)